 Greg is, alongside his brother Wirt, the main protagonist of Over the Garden Wall.

-He wears a pair of green overalls, and an upended teapot on his head.
+He wears a pair of green overalls, and an upended teapot on his head (an elephant costume).

 Greg is energetic, carefree, and loves to play.
 He has a strong sense of justice but is often misguided because he doesn't quite understand the nuances of what's going on around him.
 These traits often put him in serious danger without him even realizing it.
 He rarely ever worries or fears, and has a gung-ho attitude that opposes his brother's indecision.